Nationals Arm Race

 4. Alex Meyer, Kentucky.
 Fangraphs.com scouted and did an extensive report on Meyer, his stuff, and his outlook just this week, reviewing his Florida start.
 Rizzo likes big body, power arms out of college and Meyer absolutely fits that bill.
 Here’s a profile at mlbdraftinsider.com.
 Here’s another at mlb.com by Jonathan Mayo.
 The major thing that scares me about Meyer is his sudden reversal of fortunes over his first two college seasons.
 How does a guy have a 7+ era as a sophomore then suddenly start throwing lights out (2.94 era, 110ks in 101 innings) as a junior?
 Who is the real Meyer?

-5. Sonny Grey, Vanderbilt.
+5. Sonny Gray, Vanderbilt.
 Good stuff, good results, bad body.
 Just as with pro quarterbacks, no GM likes to take a sub-6-foot right hander.
 Most think he’s headed for the bullpen … if so how could you possibly draft him this high?
 A top5 overall pitcher better have future Ace starter potential.

 Anyone below this point isn’t going to get past the Nats, since Anthony Rendon probably goes 1st or 2nd and one of the big-time high school prospects (among them possibly Bundy, Starling or Archie Bradley) may go top 5 as well.
 Of the arms below; if any of them fall to #23 we may snap them up despite really needing bats in the farm system.